-- -F|--File rsync input file - Specifies the full path to the synclist file that will be used to build the rsync command -s - Specifies to rsync to the service nodes only for the input compute noderange. - -i|--rootimg install image for Linux - Specifies the full path to the install image on the local node.
+- -F|--File rsync input file - Specifies the full path to the synclist file that will be used to build the rsync command - -i|--rootimg install image for Linux - Specifies the full path to the install image on the local node.

 By default, if the -F option is specified, the 'rsync' command is used to perform the syncing file function.
-For the rsync in xdcp, only the ssh remote shell is supported for rsync.

-xdcp uses the '-Lupotz' as the default flags to call the rsync command.
+For the rsync in xdcp, only the ssh remote shell is supported for rsync. xdcp uses the '-Lupotz' as the default flags to call the rsync command.
 More flags for rsync command can be specified by adding '-o' flag to the call to xdcp.